NewlineDotBlog/kalidesktop-docker/README.md

 Be warned, running the last command will give the container full rights over your network devices and ports.

 Then, you can connect to http://localhost:6080/vnc.html to connect to noVNC or connect to localhost:5900 with your vnc client.
+Alternatively, you can connect to ssh at port 22000 with user `root`, password `toor`.

 ## Features